 Get out of trouble kit

 As a delivery driver, it’s always best to have some essentials with you at all times.
 Consider making a small bag of these, or put them in the vehicle permanently.
-These could include a radio, map, a roll of world-famous duct tape, a log book, scissors, a calculator, a few wrenches and screwdrivers, and a set of jumper cables.
+These could include a first aid kit, radio, map, a roll of world-famous duct tape, a log book, scissors, a calculator, a few wrenches and screwdrivers, and a set of jumper cables.